What is SEND?

 You should not assume, just because your child is making slower progress than you expected or the teachers are providing different support, help or activities in class, that your child has special educational needs.

-At Spetisbury Primary School our SENCo (Special Educational Needs Co-ordinator) and Inclusion Leader is Mrs Mercer and our SEN Link Governor is Mrs Webb.
+At Spetisbury Primary School our SENCo (Special Educational Needs Co-ordinator) and Inclusion Leader is Miss Smith and our SEN Link Governor is Mrs Webb.